-You can view or download N.C.
-Cooperative Extension logos all at once (organized by print and web/digital uses) or individually as needed.
+You can download NC State Extension logos all at once (organized by print and web/digital uses) or individually as needed.

-The “Print” folder contains EPS files, which are the only logos that should be used for print, as these vector files will maintain print quality at any size.
-Share these logos with vendors for promotional items like shirts, etc.
+The “Print” folder contains EPS and PDF files, which are the only logos that should be used for print.
+These are vector files, which will print cleanly at any size without loss of quality.

-The “Web” folder contains JPG files, which can be used for Microsoft Office documents, like Word and PowerPoint, or for websites.
+The “Web” folder includes JPG and PNG logos that can be used for Microsoft Office documents like Word and PowerPoint, or on websites.

-- Download Logo Files for WEB / OFFICE PROGRAMS
+- Download Logo Files (WEB / OFFICE PROGRAMS)

 - Download Extension 4-H Logos

-Review the Visual Style Guide for detailed logo usage guidelines.
+Visit the Visual Identity section for NC State Extension for logo usage guidelines.

 Download plug-and-play resources that provide an overview of Extension without the need for adding or editing content.
-Quick and simple tools for events, meetings or to share at local centers.
+Quick and simple tools to share at events, field days, meetings or wherever needed.

 Templates and Helpful Handouts

-- Use this template when developing a news release for your local Extension center or program.
+- Use this template when developing a news release for your Extension program or initiative.
 Please review the guidance below on news release best practices and working with the media before committing to a release.

 - Telling Our Story – Extension Communications Tips Sheet